Spiritual One-upmanship: Openly Align with God and Spirituality Against Spouse

 - We define spiritual one-upmanship as openly aligning with God or drawing upon religion or spirituality to reinforce one’s position in conflicts with another person(s).
 Spiritual one-upmanship within family relationships is just beginning to be systematically studied by social scientists.

-- We distinguish two types of spiritual
+- We distinguish two types of spiritual one-upmanship

 - Theistic (God-centered) triangulation - We define theistic triangulation as openly aligning with a Higher Power against another person(s) to reinforce one’s own position in conflicts with another person(s).